- An internship is an opportunity to work in a business, agency, or organization before finishing college.

 - Identify potential employers and career opportunities based on your interests.
 Many employers throughout the country list their internships on their websites; for example Weyerhaeuser, Russell Investments, PEMCO, Moss Adams, Deloitte, and Boeing.

-Students are eligible to do an internship for credit after completing two (2) quarters and taking three (3) core courses in the Business program.
 Undergraduate credits earned for internships may be used to fulfill general university elective credits.

 To request changes to this page, email firstname.lastname@example.org.